HewlettPackard/lustre-stripe-plotter/README.md

 - Component ID labels are #<id>
 - lcme_id labels are id<id>
 - The size of the first object after a DoM component shoud be drawn smaller by DoM size.
 I didn't bother to fix this.
-- Non-complex layouts aren't understood.
-You can convert simple layouts to complex by adding and deleting a mirror:

-  lfs mirror extend -N1 myfile; lfs mirror delete --mirror-id 2 myfile
 - If objects are not yet allocated for a component, they are displayed in gray.

 Example of mirrored DoM PFL file: